davidfcarr/Facebook-Tab-Manager/readme.txt

 [__Live examples at www.facebook.com/carrcomm__](http://www.facebook.com/carrcomm)

-**Note:** Facebook requires all "apps" and page tabs to be displayed within facebook.com be available from both an HTTP and an HTTPS address.
+**Note:** Facebook requires all "apps" and page tabs to be displayed within facebook.com be available from an HTTPS address.
 This means you must obtain an SSL certificate for your web domain and configure it on your server.
 When Facebook users browse the website in HTTPS mode, you need to be able to present your embedded content at an HTTPS address also.

-As an alternative, Carr Communications offers a subscription service including WordPress accounts with Facebook Tab Manager and SSL security pre-configured at [__TabMgr.com__](https://tabmgr.com/).

 == Installation ==